 add more poles and you get this . . .

 and pretty soon you have a civilization that provides shelter, goes with you anywhere and treads lightly.
 The cost of this shelter is minimal compared to one built with any other material.
 The flexibility of these spaces arranged around an outdoor space is unlimited.
-The cost of the site, if erected on public land, is nothing and the relationship to nature is absolute.
-Natural circadian rhythms would be observed with the translucent tent material.
-We sleep better, live better and afford better than almost nothing.
+The relationship to nature is absolute.
+Natural circadian rhythms would once again be observed and we would sleep better, live better and afford better than almost nothing.

 Born then, is the team of “do mostly nothing” and “build lighter” architects, embracing the credo of reduction.
 Born to a name, yet to be determined, of “more with less” architects.